shoui520/shoui520.github.io/docs/yomichan.md

 **JMdict** is the dictionary hosted on Jisho.org.
 Jisho.org is not its own dictionary, rather it's a portal that accesses JMdict.
 This is the most common Japanese to English dictionary.

-**研究社　新和英大辞典　第５版** (Kenkyuusha New Japanese-English Dictionary, 5th Edition) is a Japanese-English dictionary intended for Japanese people.
+**新和英** (Shinwaei) is a Japanese-English dictionary intended for Japanese people.
 It has many example sentences which can prove to be very useful for Japanese learners.
-A variation of this with example sentences truncated called is `[Bilingual] 新和英.zip` can also be found in my dictionaries collection.
+A variation of this with even more example sentences is called `[Bilingual] 研究社　新和英大辞典　第５版.zip` can also be found in my dictionaries collection.

 **KANJIDIC** is a kanji dictionary, it allows you to view information of individual kanji.